MicrosoftDocs/bot-docs/articles/deploy-bot-github.md

 ---
-title: Deploy a bot to Azure from Github | Microsoft Docs
+title: Deploy a bot to Azure from GitHub | Microsoft Docs
-description: Learn how to deploy a bot to Azure from Github and enable continuous integration.
+description: Learn how to deploy a bot to Azure from GitHub and enable continuous integration.
 author: RobStand
 ms.author: rstand
 manager: rstand